top of page

 The toilet, a separate outhouse with plenty of room to wheel around, is accessible by wheelchair and there is no threshold at the door.

 The toilet door is usually locked, and the staff is happy to unlock it.
-The door will not be locked again until after the visit is over, so you don’t need to ask for the key again during the same visit.
+The door will not be locked again until after the visit is over, so you don’t need to ask for the door to be opened again during the same visit.

 There’s a latch on both inside and outside of the door.
 The staff will be happy to help if you need assistance with the latch.
 Inside, there’s a long curved wooden handle, that makes it easier to pull the door shut.